FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 It was then unanimously agreed that the Chief Executive’s Report on the Draft Budget 2023,

-as circulated to Members, would be read into the Minutes of the Meeting as follows:--- 7
+as circulated to Members, would be read into the Minutes of the Meeting as follows:
+---
+7

 **“Introduction**